filecoin-project/lotus/metrics/README.md

 - You have root access to install software
 - You have lotus node already running

+**Note:** These instructions have been tested on Ubuntu 23.04 and on Mac M1.

 ## Install and start Prometheus

 ### On Ubuntu: